Welcome to the website of ‘Brown to Green’ project.

 Omanos Analytics

-Mingyu Zhu
+Dr. Mingyu Zhu

-Research Assistant
+Research Associate

 Clare Rumsey is the Technical Director of Omanos Analytics.
 Email Clare: clare@omanosanalytics.org

-Clare and Mingyu engage in the app development and data analytics phases of this research, leveraging their past experience in urban data collection and simulation.
+Clare and Mingyu engage in the app development and data analytics phases of this research, leveraging their experience in urban data collection and simulation.

 Project Partners